panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Final-Report.md

 There are two major area where this project has great opportunity of development.

 1. **Users' Input** - In current implementation users need to provide geometry in **WKT/EWKT** format.<br />Which can be improve as follow -
-  * **Geometry interface** - By providing a interactive map/interface to users where they can draw the geometry so we can store this geometry temporarily in PostGIS and apply the spatial function on it.
+  * **Geometry interface** - By providing a interactive map / interface to users where they can draw the geometry so we can store this geometry temporarily in PostGIS and apply the spatial function on it.
   * **Geometry files** - Instead of providing the geometry as input, user can upload the shape file(.shp) or GML file(.gml).
 And we extract geometry from these files to process the query.

 2. **Derived geometry or additional field** - In current implementation we only provide the filter functionality on geometries.
 But we can provide more information based on users' need like -